 It's Always Sunny on Bionis - My Xenoblade parody.
 Chapters will come as long as I feel like there's enough to work with.

 (More Kingdumb Hearts) - I wouldn't mind doing a parody of 358 Days Over 2, Birth By Sleep, or possibly even Dream Drop Distance much like the current story, though I'd like to at least finish Bowser Party 1 first, though.

 (Persona 4: Golden story) - I'm considering a story based off of the day-to-day life of Yu Narukami during Persona 4: Golden, with some plot moments thrown in.
-It'd be a multi-chapter story, but the dungeon crawling and boss fights wouldn't be narrated.
+It'd be a multi-chapter story, with my usual sense of humor.

 Myself, personally: Fun facts.
 Not important, but why not?